 The Solar PV Technician Certificate program offers students the opportunity to gain experience, knowledge and safety practices of solar photo voltaic systems.
-Certificate completers are eligible to sit for the NABCEP certification tests.

 Students must understand basic electricity and the lethal dangers of both alternating current (AC) and more specifically the characteristics of direct current (DC).